DDurling/iyo-apero/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: A Project Portfolio (To add to)
 description: "Give your projects a place to live online."
 author: "Daniel Durling"
 show_post_thumbnail: true